-Multi- zones of the sensor.
-In backlit conditions, this mode automatically © Center- weighted Meters the brightness with an emphasis on the center of the sensor.
+© Multi- segment Meters the brightness in multiple different zones of the sensor.
+In backlit conditions, this mode automatically adjusts the exposure.
+0 Center- weighted Meters the brightness with an emphasis on the center of the sensor.
 The sensitivity increases at the center and no automatic adjustment is performed even in backlit conditions. • Spot Meters the brightness only within a limited area at the center of the sensor.
 Useful when the subject is small.

-In [5 Link AE and AF Point] of the C1 menu, the metering point and the AF point can be linked.
+• In [5 Link AE and AF Point] of the C1 menu, the metering point and the AF point can be linked.